cyhyraethz/d2r-basic-qol/README.md

 ### Features

 - Stack Size
   - Key stack size increased from 12 to 50
   - Tome stack size increased from 20 to 80
   - Arrow and bolt stack size increased to 500
 - Town Cast
   - Enable additional spells to be cast in town
     - Teleport, Thunderstorm, Armageddon, Hurricane
     - Charge, Leap, Shout, Battle Orders, Battle Command
   - Allow some spells to be cast in Werewolf and Werebear
     - Teleport, Shout, Battle Orders, Battle Command
 - Quest Bug
   - Always get quest drops from Andariel
   - Even if you forget to talk to Warriv
 - Unsocket
   - New cube recipe for unsocketing
   - Scroll of Town Portal + Socketed Item
   - Unsockets items without destroying runes
 - Respec
   - Free, unlimited respeccing
   - New cube recipe for respec token
   - Scroll of Town Portal + Scroll of Identify

 ### Installation

-1. Download the most recent release from the
+1. Download the most recent release of basic-qol.mpq from the [releases page](https://github.com/cyhyraethz/d2r-basic-qol/releases)
-   [releases page](https://github.com/cyhyraethz/d2r-basic-qol/releases)

 2. Open your file manager and navigate to your Diablo II Resurrected installation directory,